 Points to be taken while writing PHP Program

-When writing first php page , we need to remember these few points
+When writing the first PHP page, we need to remember these few points

 Opening <?php and closing ?>

-There are other shorts tags available but they require special setting in php init file
+There are other shorts tags available but they require special settings in PHP init file

 (a)Opening <? and closing ?>